blog-banner

 Source: Google, crystaliteince

-A vented skylight is a skylight that can be opened, and this is what differentiates it from the two other models listed.
+A vented or venting skylight can be opened, and this is what differentiates it from the two other models listed in this article.
 This type of skylight is sometimes referred to as a roof window.
-There are various styles of vented skylights, and depending on the manufacturer, this model can open either electronically or manually.
+There are various styles of vented skylights, and depending on the manufacturer, they can either be opened manually or automatically via a concealed control button.

-If you are considering installing a skylight in your kitchen or bathroom, this would be the recommended model.
-This is because they work just like a regular window, though a bit out of reach, but still with the ability to remove excess moisture and heat from space by keeping a steady flow of air moving.
+If you’re considering installing a skylight in your kitchen or bathroom, this would be the recommended model given that it works just like a regular window.
+Albeit a bit out of reach, it still removes excess moisture and heat found inside, allowing for steady airflow.

 Source: Canva